hermannhueck/MusicService/Clients/MusicMobileApp-Ionic-Cordova-NoAuth/README.md

 If not yet installed, download and install [NodeJS](https://nodejs.org) on your system.
 This also makes npm (Node package manager) available on your machine.

-With npm being available, use it to instsall the other tools on your system:
+With npm being available, use it to install the other tools on your system:
 ```bash
     $ npm install bower -g
     $ npm install gulp -g